cvdsfif/typizator-handler/README.md

 A variation of this method is the `typedQuery`.
 The only difference between them is that `typedQuery` doesn't create the `SELECT` statement on the fly, it requires the full SQL query as the second argument.
 The first argument is still the `typizator` schema definition, we need it to correctly type the rows returned from the query.

+For `typedQuery` it is possible to pass a primitive (like `stringS`) as a first argument, in that case we suppose that the query result will have one column (the other eventual columns are ignored) and it will return the array of primitives of a corresponding target type of the schema.

 The `multiInsert` function allows to insert (in one query) up to 1000 rows to the table at the same time.
 For example:

 ```ts